MrSakine/alx-low_level_programming/0x1E-search_algorithms/README.md

 ## Interpolation search

 A interpolation search is an algorithm for searching for a key in an array that has been ordered by numerical values assigned to the keys (key values).
 [More info](https://en.wikipedia.org/wiki/Interpolation_search)

+## Exponential search algorithm

+Exponential Search also known as finger search, searches for an element in a sorted array by jumping 2^i elements every iteration where i represents the value of loop control variable, and then verifying if the search element is present between last jump and the current jump.
+[More info](https://en.wikipedia.org/wiki/Exponential_search)